Ansel-Kee/Projects/README.md

 # Projects

 1) Calculator
-2) Flask server for ordering fruits
+2) Basic Web-app for ordering fruits
+3) Face Recognition with Python
+4) Face Recognition with C++